Skip to content

 • Test assembly structure

-Best Practice: Always run bmgd-generate-project-context after creating a new Unity project.
-The project-context.md file is the “single source of truth” that all BMGD agents reference.
+Best Practice: Always run gds-generate-project-context after creating a new Unity project.
+The project-context.md file is the “single source of truth” for project decisions, and the production workflows read it automatically.
+The conversational agents pick it up only if you add it to their persistent_facts.

 Avoid: Don’t manually organize your Assets folder before running bmgd-create-architecture.
 Let the Game Architect define the structure first, then follow it consistently.